corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 {{< note >}}

-If you run the DDL and DML statements separately (for example, if the DB admin runs DDL and a CorDapp user runs DML) you need to manually separate the DDL and DML statements into separate scripts.
+If you run the DDL and DML statements separately (for example, if the database administrator runs the DDL statements and a CorDapp user runs the DML statements) you need to manually separate the DDL and DML statements into separate scripts.

 {{< /note >}}

-For more information about the Database Management Tool, including available options and commands, see [Corda Database Management Tool](database-management-tool.md).
+For more information about the Database Management Tool including available options and commands, see [Corda Database Management Tool](database-management-tool.md).

 ### 3.3.
-Apply DDL scripts on a database
+Apply DDL scripts to a database

 The database administrator can apply the DDL scripts to the database using their tooling of choice.
 Then, any database user with *administrative permissions*, and whose default schema matches `<schema>` and the schema used by the node, can run the script.
-For example, for Azure SQL or SQL Server, you should not use the default database administrator account.
+For example, for Azure SQL or SQL Server you should not use the default database administrator account.

 {{< note >}}
-You can connect to the server as a different user than the one you use to connect to the node.
+You can use a different user to connect to the server than the one you use to connect to the node.
 For example, you could connect as a user with *restricted permissions*, as long as that user has the same default schema as the node.
 The generated DDL script adds the schema prefix to most of the statements, but not all of them.

 {{< /note >}}